neobotix/RL-DP5/README.md

 Feel free to move the robot using the position control.

-8. If you want to switch back to the "Position Mode", you need to call a ROS-Service:
+8. If you want to switch back to the "Velocity Mode", you need to call a ROS-Service:

 	`rosservice call /StopPositionController "{}"`